fbpx

 Talk to neighbors who own pools about your child’s increased risk of roaming and drowning.
 Discuss the issue, too, with all lifeguards at your pool, babysitters, extended family—and even your local police department.
 As a parent or caregiver, you are your child’s best advocate, especially when it comes to safety.
 Some police departments provide a safety plan or alert form that allows for your child’s likes, fears, and behaviors to be documented, all of which can help immensely in the event of an emergency.

-With these five proactive steps and clear directives, a successful trip involving swimming isn’t out of question—and is actually encouraged.
+With these four proactive steps and clear directives, a successful trip involving swimming isn’t out of question—and is actually encouraged.
 Go enjoy the beach and plan to visit the local pool, but don’t forget the power of preparing and communicating with your local support systems.

 Help your child stay safe this summer with the National Autism Association’s Big Red Safety Box.
 You can apply to receive the box of tools and resources for free, or download the NAA’s Be REDy Booklet for Caregivers at no cost.